Balint-H/blender-mjcf/README.md

 # Usage
 Parented mesh objects will be converted into body hierarchies in the MJCF file.
 The only elements apart from bodies and mesh geoms so far are sites, hinge joints and free joints.
 They are all interpreted from "Empty" objects in the scene.
 Sites should have "site" in their name.
-Joints should have "joint" in their name, and hinge joints should use the "single arrow" type, freejoints should use "plain axes".
+Joints should have "joint" in their name.
+Use the "circle" type for hinge joints, "plain axes" for free joints, "sphere" for ball joints and "single arrow" for slide joints.

 It is recommended to reset the origin of child objects so they align with their DOFs' location and principal axis.
 This will make the generated MJCF easier to read and more precise.